Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

-The Taker decides to accept the offer:
+The Taker decides to accept the offer and it is confirmed successfully:
 ```bash
 (venv) $ chia wallet take_offer ~/offers/0.25_Shibe_for_0.1_XCH.offer
 Summary: